 Somewhat below average is the Tamron 24-70mm f/2.8 Di VC USD Lens' bokeh (background blur quality).
-Here is a comparison with two other 24-70mm f/2.8 lenses.
+Click on the image below for a complete bokeh comparison (opens in new window) with two other 24-70mm f/2.8 lenses.

 If you can't see the differences here, there is a good chance that you won't notice them in your images either.
 And the differences are harder to see in the wider focal length samples with less-enlarged background subjects.
 In the 70mm test results, I think you will notice the harsher blur quality that the Tamron lens produces.

 The Tamron 24-70 VC features a rounded 9-blade diaphragm.

 In the field, the Tamron 24-70mm f/2.8 Di VC USD Lens delivers very great image quality.
 When it focuses accurately, of course.
 And, unfortunately, focus accuracy is occasionally an issue with this lens – especially when used at narrow apertures.

 The 24-70 VC utilizes Tamron's nice Ultrasonic Drive (USD) AF which features internal focusing and FTM (Full Time Manual) focusing.
 With FTM, the MF ring is always functional but does not turn during AF.
 USD in this lens is very quiet, making only some just-audible clicking sounds.